-GRB ToOs: Cycle 10 has the opportunity to propose for GRB ToOs that are detected with instruments other than Swift (e.g., MAXI, Fermi).
+GRB ToOs: GIs can propose for GRB ToOs that are detected with instruments other than Swift (e.g., MAXI, Fermi, IPN).

 Theory Proposals: Theory proposals are not restricted to GRB investigations and will be considered provided that they address the degree to which the investigations directly advance Swift science goals.

-Changes to Swift GRB Operations: Cycle 10 allows proposals that request changes or additions to current Swift strategies to detect or observe GRBs or to perform innovate Swift GRB analysis.
-Proposals that request changes to Swift on-board capabilities or operational procedures may require special scrutiny during the review process and may require approval by the Swift Configuration Control Board before implementation.
+Changes to Swift Operations: Cycle 18 allows proposals that request changes or additions to current Swift strategies or to perform innovative Swift analysis (GRBs, and non-GRBs).
+Proposals that request changes to Swift on-board capabilities or operational procedures may require special scrutiny during the review process and may require approval by the Swift team before implementation.
 Investigators who consider such proposals need to consult with the Swift team prior to proposal submission.

-Correlative GRB Observations: Proposals who request funding for GRB correlative observations need to clearly demonstrate in their proposal that such data will be rapidly made available to the public.
+Proposers should address how the use of their facilities will complement the Swift science program.
+The extent to which the proposed research will enhance the science return from Swift will be considered in the proposal evaluation process.
+Proposals who request funding for correlative observations need to clearly demonstrate in their proposal that such data will be rapidly made available to the public.

 Special Consideration for correlative observations of high redshift GRBs: To encourage the development of rapid IR ground-based response to potentially high redshift GRBs, special consideration will be given to such projects.
-Proposals to bring new or enhanced ground-based IR capabilities online may require funding substantially above the average award (e.g., in the ~$100k range of previous ROSES APRA awards).
+Proposals to bring new or enhanced ground-based IR capabilities online may require funding substantially above the average award (e.g., in the ~$100k range).
 Such budget requests will be considered provided they are strongly justified.
-In the case of these proposals alone, proposers are allowed to exceed the $40k budget ceiling.
+In the case of these proposals alone, proposers are allowed to exceed the average $40k budget range.

-Fill-In Proposals: No funding will be provided for proposals in the "Fill-in" category.
+Fill-In Proposals: No funding will be provided for proposals in the "Fill-in" category, therefore no Phase-2 budget proposal is requested.
 There is no limit on the number of fill-in targets a proposer can submit.
 UVOT grism observations are not part of the Fill-in program, and can not be requested through proposals in this category.

-Page Limit for Proposals: Proposals for correlative GRBs observations that intend to bring new or enhanced ground-based IR capabilities online have a page limit of 6 pages + 1 page for the budget narrative.
+Page Limit for Proposals: "Key Projects" and proposals for correlative GRBs observations that intend to bring new or enhanced ground-based IR capabilities online have a page limit of 6 pages + 1 page for the budget narrative.
 Proposals in all other proposal categories have a 4 page limit + 1 page for the budget narrative.
 No supporting materials (e.g., CV, current and pending support, etc.) are permitted.

 UVOT Filter Justification: UVOT observations are specified by an observing mode, which divides the requested observing time appropriately among a group of filters.
 In an effort to conserve UVOT filter wheel rotations, proposers who wish UVOT observations taken in filters other than "filter of the day" (either the U, UVW1, UVM2, or UVW2 filter that is chosen by the science planners on each particular day) need to provide a strong justification for the choice of the filters.
 If no strong justification is provided, all observations will be performed in "filter of the day" mode.
 A list of the available UVOT modes can be found here.

-Release of Funds: Funds will be released to successful U.S. PIs after the start of FY15 (October 2014).
+Release of Funds: Funds will be released to successful U.S. PIs after the start of FY23 (October 2022).

-Investigations are to be carried out in the tenth year of Swift's public observations, i.e., April 2014 through March 2015.
+Investigations are to be carried out in the 18th year of Swift's public observations, i.e., April 2022 through March 2023.